beyondmehayri/Desomniaarm32/docs/modules/network/interface.rst

 Interface selection
 ===================

 Desomnia can be configured to monitor one or more network interfaces installed in your system.
 Upon service startup and everytime your network configuration changes, the configuration of all connected interfaces are compared for a match with one of your ``<NetworkMonitor>`` configurations.
-To determine which configuration should be used for which, there are several options:
+To determine which configuration should be used for which interface, there are several options:

 Automatic selection
 -------------------